What is A/B Testing and how to do A/B testing?

 Check out a few tools that will help you to conduct A/B tests:

-Google optimization provides a free website optimization tool that online marketers and webmasters use to make user conversion rates and user satisfaction by continuously testing different combinations of website contents.
+Google Optimization provides a free website optimization tool that online marketers and webmasters use to increase user conversion rates and user satisfaction by continuously testing different combinations of website content.

-To make any test on google optimize is a very simple process, you don’t need to have any extra prior knowledge of any technology.
-Any non-technical person is also able to work on google optimize.
+To make any test on Google Optimize is a very simple process.
+You don’t need to have any extra prior knowledge of any technology.
+Any non-technical person is also able to work on Google optimization.

-Google optimize provides us with target devices by their category where we can set targets to specific devices.
+Google Optimize provides us with target devices by their category, where we can set targets for specific devices.

-Google optimize also provides us to create a Split test, redirect test, and personalization test also.
+Google Optimize also allows us to create a Split test, redirect test, and personalization test.

 2. VWO Tool

-Recently fast-growing companies use the VWO tool for AB testing to implement AB testing on their websites and calculate conversion rates easily.
+Recently, fast-growing companies have used the VWO tool for AB testing to implement AB testing on their websites and calculate conversion rates easily.

 To use VWO, you only need to add SmartCode to your website and make tests on vwo.

-When any user loads a page the vwo servers interact with code you added to your website and act accordingly.
+When any user loads a page, the vwo servers interact with the code you added to your website and act accordingly.

-Analyze the result: In this step, we calculate the conversion rate where which version has performed better.
+Analyze the result: In this step, we calculate the conversion rate of which version has performed better.

 Why you should do an A/B test